(I’ll do my best to not spoil!)

 What about Beca and Jesse, you ask?
 The darling couple of Pitch Perfect?
 They were there and just fine.
 Their stability was refreshing and cute, and left room for some new romances to bloom.
 Speaking of romances, I definitely picked up on some sexual tension between Chloe and Beca.
 I didn’t really see it in the first movie like people apparently did, but it was pretty clear in the second.
 Coming mostly from Chloe, and maybe it was the movie mocking the fans, but it was there either way.

 All in all, I was happy with this movie.
-I loved seeing the cast again, doing their thing (including new addition Hailee Steinfeld who was also in Begin Again so yaaay!).
+I loved seeing the cast again, doing their thing (including new addition Hailee Steinfeld who was also in Begin Again).
 I was impressed with the humour and plot and am overall glad that Pitch Perfect managed to get such an aca-awesome sequel.
 I totally suggest you go see Pitch Perfect 2 if you enjoyed the first movie.
 It was a perfect ending to a great story (and I’m serious, I don’t think another movie should come.
 It’d be after college and likely wouldn’t be as good).

 P.S.
 If you do see it, make sure you stay through the credits! 😉